Taking the First Step

 For many people, taking the essential first step of seeking treatment for substance abuse and co-occurring mental health disorders is often the most difficult.
-As a result, we at Wilmington Treatment Center have designed our admissions process to be as smooth and painless as possible.
+As a result, we, at Wilmington Treatment Center, have designed our admissions process to be as smooth and painless as possible.

 Patients, family members, loved ones, and/or referral sources will be asked a series of questions so we can get to know the potential patient.
 These questions are designed to help us get a picture of what is happening with the potential patient so we can determine the best course of treatment and assess whether we would be a good fit.
 These questions include a history of alcohol or drug use, medical background, treatment history, and insurance information.

 Wilmington Treatment Center is open to men and women ages 18 and older who have a primary substance use disorder diagnosis.
 We also accept men and women with both a primary substance use disorder and co-occurring mental health diagnoses.
-We are unable to provide care for individuals who are actively suicidal or homicidal or those who have a history of sex offenses.
+We are unable to provide care for individuals who are homicidal or those who have a history of sex offenses.
 All of our rooms are handicapped accessible.

 If you or your loved one is struggling with a substance use disorder, do not hesitate to give us a call.
 Today could be first day of your journey toward the substance-free life that you deserve.